democracy-how/democracy-how/README.md

 Art has a crucial role in teaching and propaganda.
 Dictatorial states use art to promote their own ideas.

 In ancient times, art and architecture were frequently utilized as a means of promoting dictatorial ideologies and displaying the power of those in charge.
 For example, great monuments in Rome were promoting the greatness of the dictatorial regime of Roman emperors.
 In Egypt, the grand scale and impressive design of pyramids could be seen as a way of promoting the wealth and power of the ruling classes, as the construction of such elaborate structures would have required significant resources.
 In Spain, the Inquisition often used art as a means of propaganda to support its goals and ideals.
 This might include depictions of saints and other religious figures, as well as images that sought to glorify the Inquisition and its activities.
 In some cases, art was also used as a means of warning or intimidation, with images of torture and punishment being used to deter people from engaging in non-conforming behaviors.
-The use of art as propaganda during the Spanish Inquisition was meant to both promote the values of the organization and to exert control over the beliefs and actions of the population.
+The use of art as propaganda during the Spanish Inquisition was meant to both promote the values of the organization and to exert control over the beliefs and actions of the population..

 It is no surprise then that all dictatorial regimes of the twenties century used art as propaganda: in Nazi Reich, in the Fascist countries, in Communist countries and during the Showa dictatorial period in Japan.
 Dictatorial states control art to ensure it doesn’t promote ideas against the state.
 In addition, artistic work is diverted forcefully to ensure that many artists promote the ideas of a particular dictatorship.